NikKowPHP/social-brain/chapters/chapter-14.md

 The human brain's social operating system has universal hardware.
 Everyone has an amygdala.
 Everyone's brain tracks the five SCARF domains.
 But culture—whether in a country or a company—is the software running on top.
 And trying to run your software on their hardware without a compatibility check is a recipe for a system crash.
 My first project with our team in Tokyo was that crash.

 In a planning meeting, I gave some direct, blunt feedback on a design mock-up.
-It was the kind of feedback my Architect brain sees as efficient and helpful.
+It was the kind of feedback my [ICON: Blueprint] Architect brain sees as efficient and helpful.
 To my colleagues in California, it was normal.
 To the design team in Tokyo, it was a disaster.
 The lead designer went quiet for the rest of the meeting.
 Later, I learned from the project manager that my public critique had been perceived as a deeply disrespectful attack on the team's status, causing a significant loss of face.

 My code, which worked perfectly in one environment, crashed the entire system in another.
 This forced a new line of investigation: **How can our tools be universal if human behavior is so variable?**